Forget calorie-counting! The simple tricks that could help you lose weight WITHOUT going on a diet

 8. BE CAREFUL AROUND FRIENDS

 Worse still, are thin friends who have large appetites.
-A study published in the Journal of Consumer Research found that participants snacked more during a movie when accompanied by a skinny person who ate a lot, compared with those sitting next to a fat person who ate a lot.
+A study published in the Journal of Consumer Research found that participants snacked more during a movie when accompanied by a skinny person who ate a lot, compared with those sitting next to a fat person who ate a lot.10.
+AVOID ADVERTISEMENTS FOR EXERCISE

 A University of Illinois study revealed that participants who were shown advertisements encouraging exercise ate more than those who weren't.
 The same was true of participants exposed to subliminal words relating to exercise during mealtimes.